Diving in Marsa Alam

 What certification do I need for Elphinstone?

-Operators enforce Advanced Open Water plus 50 logged dives in practice, and community reports describe the check as strict rather than flexible.
+Operators enforce Advanced Open Water plus 50 logged dives in practice, and reports describe the check as strict rather than flexible.
 Divers with only Open Water certification or low dive counts are routinely turned away at briefing.
 Families with newly certified teenagers usually plan alternative offshore sites instead.

 Is Marsa Alam good for beginners?